Black Mountain Open Space Park: Black Mountain

 Prior to European contact, the Kumeyaay lived on the mountain and referred to it as "Amat Kwanyil".

 The mountain is also an extinct volcano, having last erupted 118-125 million years ago.
-Black Mountain is a part of the Santiago Peak Volcanoes, including Cowles Mountain, which are a group of volcanoes that originated as a chain of volcanic islands 150 million years ago.
+Black Mountain is a part of the Santiago Peak Volcanics, including Cowles Mountain, which are a group of volcanoes that originated as a chain of volcanic islands 150 million years ago.

 Mine

 Tucked away in the Black Mountain canyon is an abandoned arsenic mine, accessible via pathways branching off of the park's Miner's Ridge Loop trail.
 The mine was established in the 1920s by Escondido rancher, rodeo cowboy, and actor Frank Hopkins, due to the demand for white arsenic, a key ingredient in pesticides that attacked infesting boll weevils.
 As the boll weevil population shrank, the demand for white arsenic fell, causing the abandoning of the mine in 1927.
 According to a 1939 article, published in the Vista Press, Hopkins also used this mine to find gold.

 In 2016, the University of San Diego conducted soil sampling in the vicinity of the mine site.
 Some locations, including portions of the Miner's Ridge Loop trail revealed high levels of arsenic present.
 As of January 6, 2017 the San Diego City Attorney recommended closure of the lower sections of the trail pending further study.

 The Jas Arnold Trail for All People (located at the Miner's Ridge Loop parking lot), a handicapped accessible trail named in honor of the park's long serving Chair of the Citizen's Advisory Committee who passed in May 2016 remains open to the public.
 The Lilac Canyon Trail which connects this same parking lot to the Glider Port also remains open.